friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/tutorials/elevator.md

     <blockquote class="author">by Utku Alkan</blockquote>
 </div>

-This tutorial walks you through building a detailed elevator scene using the signed distance field (SDF) shader framework.
+This tutorial walks you through building an elevator scene.
 The scene includes a moving elevator, walls, a simple passenger, lighting, and animated motion via `tween1D_float`.

-All SDFs are created using helper functions like `addRoundBox_float`, `addSphere_float`, and animation with `tween1D_float`.
-The elevator opens to the +Z side so we can view the interior.

 ---